ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 One goal of this design is that independent client requests are only linkable by their content.
 However, the choice of client configuration might be used to correlate requests.
-A client configuration includes the Oblivious Relay Resource URI, the Oblivious Gateway key configuration, and Oblivious Gateway Resource URI.
+A client configuration includes the oblivious relay resource URI, the Oblivious Gateway key configuration, and Oblivious Gateway Resource URI.
 A configuration is active if clients can successfully use it for interacting with with a target.

-Oblivious Relay and Gateway Resources can identify when requests use the same configuration by matching the key ID from the key configuration or the Oblivious Gateway Resource URI.
+oblivious relay and gateway resources can identify when requests use the same configuration by matching the key ID from the key configuration or the oblivious gateway resource URI.
 The oblivious gateway resource might use the source address of requests to correlate requests that use an oblivious relay resource run by the same operator.
 If the oblivious gateway resource is willing to use trial decryption, requests can be further separated into smaller groupings based